Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 In fact, we can describe a system of n qubits in this way, we just keep adding kets.

-Let's return the two qubit system and quickly talk about notation.
-We originally wrote the two qubit system as:
+Let's return to the two-qubit system and quickly talk about notation.
+We originally wrote the two-qubit system as:

 $$a\ket{00} + b\ket{01} + c\ket{10} + d\ket{11}$$